Cursedpotential/site/what-to-do-when-your-pdfs-are-too-big.md

 # What to Do When Your PDFs are Too Big to Send!

-When scanning and emailing large documents sometimes we can run to issues being able to send the files with some email providers.
+When scanning and emailing large documents sometimes we can run into issues being able to send those files to some email addresses.
 Most providers will have no issue as long as its under 25MB but smaller providers or those who self host may not be able to receive anything over 7-10MB.
-Knowing this there is a few things we can do to either reduce the file size from the beginning while scanning or there are a few options to reducing an already created and unwieldy PDF file.
+Knowing this there is a few things we can do to either reduce the file size from the beginning while scanning or a few options for reducing an already created and unwieldy PDF file.
 <br>
 <br>
 ## Scanning Options